Things to Remember

 • when shifting weight to back leg, knee must not ‘drop’ but be in alignment with the foot

-• kua (hip joint, pelvic area) are open at all times
+• kua (hip joint, pelvic area) are open

 • always have ‘air under the wings’, space between the armpits